Table of contents

 Configuring the shutdown process is done by setting the config values:

-• DISABLE_SIGNAL_HANDLER - If set to true, Coldbrew will not register a signal handler (this is usefule when you want to handle signals yourself).
+• DISABLE_SIGNAL_HANDLER - If set to true, ColdBrew will not register a signal handler (useful when you want to handle signals yourself).

 Cleanup before shutdown